-MA, MCB, MT, PFT, VA ATB (either version): Verbal - 200 / Quantitative - 210 performance was influenced by factors other than ability, such as illness, improper administration of the test, and interruption when giving the test or (2) there is a significant change in the level of the applicant's ability.
+MA, MCB, MT, VA ATB (either version): Verbal - 200 / Quantitative - 210

+The independent test proctor (ITP) may deem it appropriate to allow an applicant to retest if (1) the applicant's performance was influenced by factors other than ability, such as illness, improper administration of the test, and interruption when giving the test or (2) there is a significant change in the level of the applicant's ability.
 Only the ITP may administer the ATB exam.